 - Specialist one to one disability support

-The Counselling and Psychology Interventions Team (CAPIT) offers a range of therapeutic interventions for students experiencing emotional or psychological issues.
+- Counselling and Psychotherapy Services(CAPS) offers a range of therapeutic interventions for students experiencing emotional and psychological issues.

 We will work with you to enable you to thrive

-Wellbeing Support Services provide a range of services that can help you to develop the personal resources and skills you need to navigate the challenges and opportunities of student life.
+Wellbeing and Student Support provide a range of services that can help you to develop the personal resources and skills you need to navigate the challenges and opportunities of student life.

 We will support you in a number of ways